Snapmaker/Luban/README.md

 ### Use released applications

-You can download latest releases of software under releases section.
+You can download latest releases of software under the ["**Releases**"](https://github.com/Snapmaker/Luban/releases) section.
-It's recommended to use a released version unless you want to do some modifications on the source code.
+It's recommended to use a stable release version unless you want to do some modifications on the source code.

-Or you can clone this repository, then follow the instructions in Development section below.
+Or you can clone this repository, then follow the instructions in "**Development**" section below.

 ## Development